lance-p/angular-parcel/README.md

  - `npm install` to install dependencies

  ## Running the Application
 angular-parcel uses `npm` tasks to build and run the application.
 Once the dependencies are installed, you may run the app.
-Running `npm start` will bundle the application with `parcel`, launch a development server at [http://localhost:1234/](http://localhost:1234/), and watch all files for changes.
+You can either run the application in development mode (using Parcel's development server), or in production mode (using `http-server`).

  Note - You must be in the `src` directory to run these tasks.

+ ### Development Mode
+ `npm start`

+ ### Production Mode
+ `npm run prod`

  ### Tasks
  - `npm run serve`
       - bundles the application with the `parcel-bundler`.
 Uses `index.html` as an entry point.
 Starts a development server at [http://localhost:1234/](http://localhost:1234/).
  - `npm run start`
       - alias for `npm run server`
+ - `npm run build`
+      - runs a production build using parcel into the `release` directory.
+ - `npm run prod`
+      - runs `npm run build`, and starts an `http-server` instance in the `release` directory at [http://localhost:8080/](http://localhost:8080/).